-Some of the Best Norfolk Beaches…
+The Best and Secluded Norfolk Beaches…

-Some of the best Norfolk beaches are just a short drive from Magazine Wood.
+Some of the best and most secluded Norfolk beaches are just a short drive from Magazine Wood.
 We spend many a Sunday on any one of our local beaches with children, dogs and the occasional hang-over.
 It makes us truly appreciate why this small corner of the world is so very special.

 Brancaster Beach and Harbour (10 minute drive) is one of Norfolk’s beaches which is designated an Area of Outstanding Natural Beauty and made up of salt marsh, inter-tidal mud and sand flats, miles of sandy beach stretching as far as the eye can see, bordered by sand dunes and all just a few yards from the car park.
 At low tide a ship wreck is visible with its barnacle covered bilges and superstructure used for wartime target practice.
 Be mindful that the tide turns quickly and loiterers can find themselves wading back through the in rushing sea.

 Holme-next-Sea (10 minute drive) is a quiet beach and a favourite with locals who love the Norfolk coast.
 There’s a smooth, flat sandy beach, rolling sand dunes and a village pub.
 Nearby you’ll find a wildfowl reserve and a nudist beach: the place has something for everyone!

 If you want a much more secluded beach day then take the turning down a sandy track on the right hand side just before the beach.
 You will have to pay for a daily membership to the Wildlife Trust but you can then drive for over a mile down to the Wildlife Centre and walk through the reserve forest to access the beach much further down- the golden sands will often be practically deserted